 Unfortunately, being injured on the job at Walmart is a reality.
-The vast amount of merchandise moved and stocked on the shelves require workers to lift, bend, reach, grab, and twist as a part of the job increases the potential of being injured in a job-related incident.
+The vast amount of merchandise moved and stocked on the shelves requires workers to lift, bend, reach, grab, and twist as a part of the job increasing the potential of being injured in a job-related incident.

 Walmart Store Hazards